Proxy Meaning Explained: What Is a Proxy Server?

 What Types of Proxy Servers Are There?

-Not all proxies are created equal: Proxy servers can be grouped into numerous categories, based on factors such as how much anonymity they provide or the connection's properties.
+Not all proxies are created equal: Proxy servers can be grouped into numerous categories, based on how much anonymity they provide or the connection's properties.
 Since there is considerable overlap between these, it's common to distinguish between three main types of proxy servers:

 How to Use a Proxy Server?

-If you'd like to use a proxy server, a number of different methods exist which vary in terms of their ease, flexibility, and security.
+There are several different ways to use a proxy, each of which varies in terms of ease, flexibility, and security.

 Web Proxy